 It is not necessary or practical to replace all fluid losses during a training session or race.
 Instead, aim to replace 150% of the fluid volume lost over ~4-6 hours following the session.
 Sports drinks can be useful for meeting fuel (carbohydrate) needs as well as fluid needs during long or hot training sessions and in competition.
 Drinking water while consuming salt-containing foods (e.g. bread or crackers) can be as effective as specialised rehydration drinks for replacing fluid losses in the recovery period.

 Eating before competition

-- Pasta with tomato-based sauce
+- Pasta with beef mince in tomato-based sauce

 - Fruit smoothie